Parinitha03/Assessment/README.md

 outpur_1.txt : Training completion counts
 output_2.txt : Training completions by fiscal year output_3.txt: List of prople with expired or soon-to-expire trainings by fiscal year

+PLEASE FIND THE OUTPUT FILES IN THE "Output" FOLDER IN THIS REPO.